 It can fight molds, viruses and other harmful microbes only when its triglycerides unleash free fatty acids or form into monoglycerides.
 These are the real brutal germ fighters.

 How to make that happen?

 The digestive enzymes our body produces or the friendly lipophilic (fat-loving) bacteria on our skin can help achieve that.
-Digestive enzymes or lipophilic bacteria can break down triglycerides into its free fatty acids or form monoglycerides.
+Digestive enzymes or lipophilic bacteria can break down a triglyceride into its free fatty acids or form monoglycerides.

 That explains why coconut oil (in its original form) is completely defenseless against mold attack.

 But good news is, molds need water to thrive and survive.
 So, keeping the container clean and dry will prevent the growth of molds.

 The first time I saw molds on coconut oil was in my 5-ml glass dropper bottle.
 I like to wash my hands first before applying coconut oil to my skin.
 But I didn't wipe my hands completely dry and I started to dab coconut oil on my hands with the dropper.

 The dropper actually got in contact with the water on my skin.
 So, you can imagine how the molds started to grow inside the bottle over time.

 On top of that, prolonged reaction with water can cause coconut oil to turn sour and smell like cheese or vomit.